Priscilla Quintana: Career

 While booking modelling jobs, Quintana also started getting offers for acting roles in commercials.
 This quickly led to small acting roles in television and films.
 Among these were a couple of uncredited parts as a Casino Hostess in The Gambler (2014) and as a Foam Girl in Fast & Furious 7 (2015).
 Bigger parts followed, and in 2017 Quintana landed a major supporting role in Polaroid (2019), where she met and starting dating her on-screen boyfriend, Keenan Tracey.

 In 2018, Quintana was cast as lead Jacqueline "Jax" Zhou, in The CW science fiction series Pandora.
 In January 2020, it was announced that Quintana would also have a recurring role as Isabella, in Freeform's Good Trouble.

 Charity work

-Quintana has a particular soft spot for animals, and began fostering homeless dogs that would otherwise be euthanized.
-She would nurse them back to health, and find them new Forever Homes, all out of her own pocket.
-While filming Pandora in Bulgaria, she decided to save many of the stray dogs she met, by bringing them back to the United States.
-Quintana now continues this work by volunteering with the like-minded, LA-based rescue organization Wag and Walks.
+Quintana has expressed a strong affinity for animals, and has fostered homeless dogs that were otherwise at risk of being euthanized.
+While filming Pandora in Bulgaria, she decided to bring many of the stray dogs she met back to the United States.
+Quintana now continues this work by volunteering with the LA-based rescue organization Wag and Walks.

+She often volunteers with Feeding America and rescues dogs with Tobie's small dog rescue.

 Personal life

-Quintana has said she is of Native American and castizo Mexican descent, but does not know whether it is proper to call her a person of color due to her light complexion, which allows her to pass for white.
-Quintana is highly sensitive to roles' cultural sensitivity as a result of her heritage, and advocates that more characters be played by performers of their background.
+Quintana dated New York Yankees outfielder Giancarlo Stanton.